 - Permanent reduction in the corporate tax rate to 21% from the existing 35%.
-The cut would take effect immediately.

 - Ability to write off the cost of new buildings and equipment.
 Businesses get full and immediate expensing, but the provision will begin to phase out after five years.

 - Ability to deduct $10,000 in state and local property, sales, or income taxes off their federal bill.